-Named after the innovative radio producer, the Charles Parker Day is held each year in a different city, and on Friday 23 March 2018 it came to the British Library – here are some photos from the event.
+Named after the innovative radio producer, the Charles Parker Day is held each year in a different city, and on Friday 23 March 2018 it came to the British Library.
+You will find some images of the event, courtesy of Michael Stevens of Pharos Photography, also some photos from Graham Langley.

 60 years ago Charles Parker worked alongside the musicians Ewan MacColl and Peggy Seeger to produce the first of a series of ground-breaking and highly influential radio features, the Radio Ballads.
 The 2018 Charles Parker Day examined the influence of these ballads on radio feature-making and the power of personal oral testimony.